-These awards recognize efforts to protect human health and the environment by cleaning up identified DoD sites in a timely, cost-efficient, and responsive manner.
-Nominations may be from the Military Departments or Defense Agencies for (a) any U.S. Military active or closing installation worldwide and (b) any individual or team.
+This award recognizes efforts to protect human health and the environment by cleaning up identified DoD sites in a timely, cost-efficient, and responsive manner.
+Restoring these sites impacted by historic defense practices protects military personnel and the public from potential environmental health and safety hazards.
+Military Departments or Defense Agencies may nominate any U.S. Military active or closing installation within the U.S. and territories.